dmit1530-term1231-a01-submission/lab-06/README.md

 ## Instructions

-For this Lab, you will use Bootstrap to create a login page for a fictitious website about Australian animals.

 You have been given screenshots of the completed solution at various breakpoints, as well as all of the written content.

 Working on your own, you will use various Bootstrap components and utilities to create a website that resembles the provided screenshots as much as possible.